What is VET?

 The program complements work to improve school-to-work transitions through the Queensland Workforce Strategy, including providing access to high-quality career information and facilitating school-industry partnerships through Regional School Industry Partnership Managers located in state school regions across the state.

-Delivery of courses under the new program will be led by TAFE and supported by an approved subset of SAS, with Career Ready VETiS expanded to be a discrete funding program - no longer drawing from Certificate 3 Guarantee and User Choice programs for certificate and apprenticeship/traineeship-based qualifications respectively.
+Courses under the new program will be delivered by TAFE and selected SAS, with Career Ready expanded to be a discrete funding program—no longer drawing from Certificate 3 Guarantee and User Choice programs for certificate and apprenticeship/traineeship-based qualifications respectively.

-TAFE will also expand it's Trade Tasters initiative to give more Year 10 students a taste of what it's like to work in industries such as agriculture, construction, cookery, health, community services and hairdressing, equipping students to choose a school-based apprenticeship, traineeship or VET courses for Year 11 and 12 that is right for them.
+TAFE will also offer Career Tasters to give more Year 10 students a taste of what it's like to work in industries such as agriculture, construction, cookery, health, community services and hairdressing, equipping students to choose a school-based apprenticeship, traineeship or VET course for Year 11 and 12 that is right for them.

-While more TAFE Trade Tasters will be rolled out in the first year, the new Career Ready VETiS program will not replace the current VETiS program until the start of the 2026 school year.
+The new Career Ready program will not replace the current VETiS program until the start of the 2026 school year.

-The Career Ready VETiS program will be further developed in consultation with stakeholders and implemented in a staged approach from 2026.
+Career Ready will be further developed in consultation with stakeholders and implemented in a staged approach from 2026.
 More information and program guidelines will be available following this work.

 Current VETiS arrangements remain in place for new enrolments until the end of the 2025 school year.
 No students will be disadvantaged, with continuing students able to complete their funded course and gain their qualification with the same provider.